game-chat/bylaws/article-1.md

 ### §1.3 - Officer Privileges

-**(a)** At any point during their term, an Officer may propose Actions as described §2.3.
+**(a)** At any point during their term, the Officer may propose Actions as described §2.3.
 The Officer must initiate one and only one poll for each version of the Action.

+**(b)** The officer may unilaterally impose any rules that do not qualify as Actions.
+The Membership is bound by them for the duration of the Officer's term.

 ### §1.4 - Member Privileges